a2ztechin/filestream/README.md

 ## faQ

 - How long the links will remain valid or is there any expiration time for the links generated b the bot?
-> The links will will be valid as longs as your bot is alive and you haven't deleted the log channel.
+> The links will be valid as longs as your bot is alive and you haven't deleted the log channel.

 ## Contributing